 - Neglect or mistreatment — Parents who don’t meet their obligations or present a risk to their child can have their parental access limited or eliminated.

 If you believe that a post-judgment modification might be warranted or you have received a request for a change, we’ll deliver comprehensive support and work diligently to reach a favorable result.

-Contact a seasoned Fairfield County family law attorney to schedule a consultation
+Contact our seasoned Fairfield County family law attorneys to schedule a consultation

 Needle | Cuda advises Connecticut clients on post-judgment modifications to family law orders and other issues pertaining to divorce, custody and visitation.
 Please call 203-429-4151 or contact us online to schedule a consultation at our office in Westport.